rohit5126/90DaysOfDevOps/2026/day-21/shell_scripting_cheatsheet.md

 **to get past argument error**

-set default value of first argument. but $1 will still be empty if no value is assigned. use $n in rest of the script if an argument is passed it will be assigned to n.
+set default value of first argument. but $1 will still be empty if no args is passed. use $n in rest of the script if an argument is passed it will be assigned to n.

 n=${1:-"defaultvalue"}